LD-SDM: Language-Driven Hierarchical Species Distribution Modeling: Method

 Recently, Large Language Models (LLMs) have demonstrated excellent capabilities in representing implicit knowledge, linguistic structure, and hierarchical concepts when trained on massive amounts of data~\cite{anil2023palm}.
 With no finetuning, pretrained LLMs have shown impressive zero-shot performance with zero in-domain data.
 In this work, we use the recently released, LLaMA-2~\cite{touvron2023llama} to encode the species-specific key-value pairs as text.
-We experiment with three variants of LLaMA-2: 7B, 13B, and 70B.
+We experiment with three variants of LLaMA-2 of which the 70B model produced the best performance.